brains93/snarf/README.md

 Need to work on tieing it together to filter packets now based on the rules.

-NOTE Will also add in file parseing for rules so they can be stored in a file rather than hard coded
+DONE: Will also add in file parseing for rules so they can be stored in a file rather than hard coded

+TODO:
+* refine rule parseing so prints tag if they were alerts/drops etc.
+* add alert severity